Posted on August 10, 2015

 Louisiana is not a point of contact state for the NICS.
 Louisiana has no law requiring firearms dealers to initiate background checks prior to transferring a firearm.
 As a result, in Louisiana, firearms dealers must initiate the background check required by federal law by contacting the FBI directly.1

-Louisiana law states that concealed handgun permit holders in Louisiana are exempt from federal background checks when purchasing a firearm.2 However, federal law does not require dealers to conduct a background check only if a firearm purchaser presents a state permit to purchase or possess firearms that meets certain conditions.3 The Bureau of Alcohol, Tobacco, Firearms & Explosives has determined that Louisiana concealed handgun permits do not meet these conditions.
-As a result, federal law still requires licensed dealers in Louisiana to conduct background checks prior to sale of a firearm, even if the purchaser has a concealed handgun permit.
+Louisiana law states that concealed handgun permit holders in Louisiana are exempt from federal background checks when purchasing a firearm provided that the appropriate waiver has been granted by the Bureau of Alcohol, Tobacco, Firearms and Explosives.2 The Bureau of Alcohol, Tobacco, Firearms & Explosives has determined that Louisiana concealed handgun permits issued on or after March 9, 2015 qualify for this waiver.3 As a result, federal law still requires licensed dealers in Louisiana to conduct background checks prior to sale of a firearm if the purchaser has a concealed handgun permit issued before March 9, 2015.

 Louisiana does not require private sellers (sellers who are not licensed dealers) to initiate a background check when transferring a firearm.